rubayetseason/mengary-client/README.md

 - Has a dynamic collection of products based on which buyers can buy their desired goods
 - Buyers can check their booked products at their cart
 - Cart lets the buyer to add more products, remove any unwanted products and proceed to payment
-- Redux Toolkit is used for the cart functionality
+- Redux-toolkit is used for the cart functionality
 - Payment method is integrated for the buyers to pay for their added product
 - MongoDB is used to perform CRUD operation and store the data of the website
 - Completely responsive for all smaller, medium and larger applications